JRRS1982/balanced-money-backend/README.md

 ## Scripts

+* start: delete dist, compile TS, then run index.js
-* start: use nodemon to start the server and watch for changes in src file
+* dev: use of nodemon and ts-node to run index.ts
+* format:prettier: use a local prettier config to fix formatting
+* lint: use a local eslint config to alert code style issues
+* lint-fix: fix the style issues discovered by eslint
+* test: run jest test suite
+* test:coverage: run jest test suite and alert coverage report

+Also husky: pre-commit hook to run format and style fix scripts.

 ## Queries / Mutations